Davidson4376/windows-uwp.fr-fr/windows-apps-src/design/basics/commanding-basics.md

 When designing a command interface, the most important decision is choosing what a user can do.
 To plan the right type of interactions, focus on your app - consider the user experiences you want to enable, and what steps users will need to take.
 Once you decide what you want users to accomplish, then you can provide them the tools to do so.
 -->

-## <a name="choose-the-right-command-elements"></a>Choisissez les éléments de commande approprié
+## <a name="choose-the-right-command-elements"></a>Choisissez les éléments de bon de commande

-Utiliser les éléments adéquats dans une interface de commande peut faire la différence entre une application intuitive et facile à utiliser et d’une application est complexe et déroutante.
+À l’aide des éléments appropriés dans une interface de commande peut faire la différence entre une application intuitive, facile à utiliser et une application difficile à confusion.
 Un ensemble complet d’éléments de commande sont disponibles dans la plateforme Windows universelle (UWP).
-Voici une liste de quelques-unes des éléments de commande plus courants de UWP.
+Voici une liste de certains des éléments de commande plus courants de UWP.

 :::row:::
     :::column:::